MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/manage/Manage-Hyper-V-integration-services.md

 # Manage Hyper-V Integration Services

-Integration services allow a virtual machine to communicate with the Hyper-V host.
+Hyper-V Integration Services allow a virtual machine to communicate with the Hyper-V host.
 Many of these services are conveniences, such as guest file copy, while others are important to the virtual machine's ability to function correctly, such as time synchronization.
-Integration services are sometimes referred to as integration components.
+This set of services are sometimes referred to as integration components.

 For details about each integration service, see [Hyper-V Integration Services](https://msdn.microsoft.com/virtualization/hyperv_on_windows/reference/ic_info).

+>[!IMPORTANT]
+>Each service you want to use must be enabled in both the host and guest so they can communicate.
+All integration services are on by default on Windows guest operating systems, but you can turned them off individually.
+The next sections show you how.

 ## Turn an integration service on or off using Hyper-V Manager